fvrby/ExerciseApp/README.md

         Work in beautifull and simple design.
         Add a simple and beautifull design looks like the calculator for windows.
         Add a new order for the app
+V.1.0 - First Release
+V.1.1 - Some changes in styles.css